Marking the course and refreshing those markings as needed is an ongoing task for which the Committee is responsible.

 A Committee can define the edge of ground under repair by describing it, but only if there will be little or no doubt over what constitutes the area or its edges.

-An example where describing the damage is possible and the Committee is justified in declaring any areas as ground under repair without marking them is where there has been significant damage from animal hoof marks (see Model Local Rule F-10).
+An example where describing the damage is possible and the Committee is justified in defining any areas as ground under repair without marking them is where there has been significant damage from animal hoof marks (see Model Local Rule F-10).

 The Committee can define all or part of an abnormal course condition or a penalty area as a no play zone for any reason.
 Some common reasons are: